SW1OPRG-01/0x02-exercises-solution/README.md

-# dev-setup
-Developer environment for SW1OPRG-01
+# Exercises for week 0x02